Douglas County, Kansas: Presidential elections

 Douglas County has a political history more typical of Vermont and Maine than of the Great Plains.
 This is due to the county's strong New England roots.
-It voted for the Republican candidate in every Presidential election between 1864 and 1960, except in 1912 when the GOP was mortally divided and the county supported Progressive Theodore Roosevelt.
+It voted for the Republican candidate in every presidential election between 1864 and 1960, except in 1912 when the GOP was mortally divided and the county supported Progressive Theodore Roosevelt.
 Roosevelt would later rejoin the GOP.
 The county reverted to form and gave Republican presidential nominees over 60 percent of the vote in every election between 1920 and 1960 (except 1932 when Herbert Hoover received 58.7 percent).
-As a measure of how deeply the county's Republican roots ran, it was one of the few counties where Franklin D. Roosevelt was shut out in all four of his successful campaigns.
-Even when Kansas was swept up in FDR's landslide victories of 1932 and 1936, Republican candidates carried the county easily; FDR actually lost ground in 1936 compared to 1932.
+Notably, it was one of the few counties where Franklin D. Roosevelt was shut out in all four of his successful campaigns for president; in FDR's national landslide of 1936, Douglas was his weakest county and the second-best for Republican nominee and Kansas Governor Alf Landon.

 This tradition was broken in 1964, when the conservative sentiment and Western origins of Barry Goldwater drove the county into Lyndon B. Johnson's hands, making Johnson the first Democrat ever to carry the county.
 Even then, however, Goldwater managed 45 percent of the county's vote.
 With more moderate GOP candidates, the GOP carried the county in every election between 1968 and 1988.
 During this time, Jimmy Carter in 1976 and Michael Dukakis in 1988 were the only Democrats to come reasonably close to carrying the county.

 However, the growing transformation of Lawrence into a liberal academic center has pulled the county into the Democratic column in every election since 1992.
 This was typical of many counties around the country dominated by college towns.
 In 2004, John Kerry became only the second Democrat to win a majority of the county's vote.
-Since then, Douglas County has been one of the most Democratic counties in Kansas.
-In 2016 and 2020, for instance, Donald Trump turned in the worst showings on record for a Republican in the county without the presence of a credible third-party challenger on the ballot.
-In most elections since the turn of the millennium, only Wyandotte County has been more Democratic.
-In the 2018 governor's race, however, Douglas County was Democratic nominee Laura Kelly's strongest county.
+Since then, Douglas County has been one of the most Democratic counties in Kansas; only Wyandotte County has been more Democratic.
+In 2016, 2020, and 2024, for instance, Donald Trump turned in the worst showings on record for a Republican in the county without the presence of a credible third-party challenger on the ballot.

-Since the 1990s, Douglas and Wyandotte have frequently been the only two counties in the state to vote for Democratic presidential candidates although that has changed as of 2020.

 Laws

-The county overwhelmingly voted "No" on the 2022 Kansas Value Them Both Amendment, an anti-abortion ballot measure, by 81% to 19%, outpacing its support of Joe Biden during the 2020 presidential election.
+The county overwhelmingly voted "No" on the 2022 Kansas abortion referendum, an anti-abortion ballot measure, by 81% to 19%, outpacing its support of Joe Biden during the 2020 presidential election.